The Element Cesium

 Cesium’s Applications in Today’s World

-Cesium combines well with oxygen.
+Cesium combines well with the element oxygen.
 This makes it an ideal getter for vacuum and electron tubes.
 Getters work to clear out traces of trapped oxygen in the tube by binding to the oxygen molecules.
 Additionally, cesium is very photoelectric, meaning it loses electrons when struck by light.
 It is used for atomic clocks, photoelectric cells, and as a catalyst promoter.
 As a catalyst promoter, it increases the activity of other metal oxides and the hydrogenation of organic compounds.

 Cesium atomic clocks are extremely accurate and tell the world’s standard measure of time.
 They have an error of only 1 second in up to 100 million years.
 Cesium is the ideal atom for atomic clocks because of the following characteristics: It vaporizes easily, possesses a magnetic field, had a stable isotope, and has a high frequency for the transition.